National Self-Portrait Collection of Ireland

 The Kneafsey Gallery was officially opened on 6 March 1982, with the inaugural exhibition comprising the fifteen initial purchases and a further thirteen self-portraits by artists admired, and approached by Thomas Ryan.
 Works in the debut exhibition were supplemented with works loaned from several local and national collections, including works from the Ulster Museum and Dublin's Municipal Gallery.

-In subsequent years additions to the collection have come from selected members of Ireland's leading art societies including the Royal Hibernian Academy, Royal Ulster Academy, and Aosdána.
+In subsequent years, additions to the collection have come from selected members of Ireland's leading art societies including the Royal Hibernian Academy, Royal Ulster Academy, and Aosdána.
 The collection has expanded to include works by painters, sculptors, printmakers, ceramicists, photographers and mixed media artists.
 Although comprising mainly twentieth and twenty-first century artists, the collection has also grown to include historical works from previous centuries.
 Each year the new artists are invited to a meal at the Jean Monnet Theatre where their works are projected onto the walls as the artists are formally introduced to the assembled audience.

-Selected works from the collection have toured Ireland at various times including 1989 when a large selection was displayed at the National Gallery of Ireland in Dublin and then travelled to the Arts Council of Northern Ireland Gallery in Belfast and the Crawford Art Gallery in Cork.
+Selected works from the collection have toured Ireland at various times including in 1989 when a large selection was displayed at the National Gallery of Ireland in Dublin and then travelled to the Arts Council of Northern Ireland Gallery in Belfast and the Crawford Art Gallery in Cork.
 Dr Edward Walsh presented the same selection of works from the collection in a visiting exhibition at the Boston University Art Gallery in 1992.
-In 2003 a selection of works was presented at Draíocht in Blanchardstown.
+In 2003, a selection of works was presented at Draíocht in Blanchardstown.

 The collection is split across several buildings including the Foundation Building and Plassey House.
-In 2012 the collection had grown to 465 works from 438 artists.
+In 2012, the collection had grown to 465 works from 438 artists.